serine/dotfiles/bash/README.md

 ### Handy commands

+- `history` - is command you want to run to get a list of all of your previous commands.
+This is very handy
 - `ln -s` make a symbolic link i.e make file appear in you desired directory without actually moving it there

 ### Be informed